wyoibc/2023repres_popgen/1_Beartooth/Intro_beartooth.md

 ARCC also maintains a separate cluster, WildIris that was developed to support users outside of UW (e.g., WY community college faculty and students) and does not require UW credentials for access.
 Contact the INBRE Data Science Core if you are interested in this resource.

 This tutorial borrows info from Joe's bash tutorial: [https://github.com/Joseph7e/HCGS-BASH-tutorial](https://github.com/Joseph7e/HCGS-BASH-tutorial)

+* Note that every topic we cover will be only an introduction, and you can dive deeper into any of these

 <br>
 <br>